“Or… just write me a check, genau? Like a normal person.”

 “What are you so short-tempered for?
 Didn’t you get laid?”

-“Hmm?
+“I bet you are!
 At least let me sleep over tomorrow.”

-He was about to curse some ungodly things at the other, but his hiding spot was sadly more important than venting his annoyance.
+He was about to curse something ungodly at Åke, but his hiding spot was, unfortunately, more important than venting his annoyance.
 “Stay at your own house,” he hissed instead.

-“Awh, come on man,” the other whined.
-“Don't make me get up at four.
-Besides, someone needs to drive me.”
+“Awh, come on man,” Åke whined.
+“I’d have to get up so many hours earlier.
+Besides, someone needs to drive me.
+Can’t ask my manager, can I now?”

-Ekster could almost hear Åke pouting.
-There were little things he despised as much as grown men acting helpless and he was slowly finding out that Åke was really fucking good at acting a little pathetic.
+Ekster could almost hear him pouting.
+There were little things he despised as much as helpless grown men and he was slowly finding out Åke was really good at acting a little pathetic.

 Åke mumbled some inaudible things that sounded like insults without much passion behind them.